 This exhibition laid the foundation for what would become the first museum of modern and contemporary art in Italy.
 Alongside avant-garde artists Constantin Brancusi (1876-1957) and Antoine Pevsner (1884-1962) and internationally famous sculptors such as Henry Moore (1898-1986) and Alberto Giacometti (1901-66), the exhibition included younger Italian artists, Mirko (Mirko Basaldella 1910-69) and Pietro Consagra (1920-2005).

 In their analysis of modern sculpture’s evolution, Marchiori and Guggenheim consecrated a certain type of anthropomorphic abstract art and reunited Italian modern sculpture with a wider European sculptural practice after a long time of artistic isolation.

-William Cortes, MA student at the University of Leicester and Henry Moore Institute intern.
+Information compiled by William Cortes, MA student at the University of Leicester and Henry Moore Institute intern.